The MOnSter 6502

 How big would a 68000 microprocessor be at the scale of the MOnSter 6502?

 Also about 19 square feet (1.7 square meters).

 Are you going to make a 68000 next?

 How big would a modern CPU be at this scale?

 The Apple A8X

 , found in the iPad Air 2, contains about 3 billion transistors.
 (This is comparable to the number of transistors in modern desktop computer CPUs as well.)
-At the scale of the MOnSter 6502, that would take about 885,000 square feet (82000 square meters) — an area about 940 ft (286 m) square.
+At the scale of the MOnSter 6502, that would take about 885,000 square feet (over 20 acres or 8 hectares) — an area about 940 ft (286 m) square.

 Are you going to make one out of vacuum tubes next?